-There’s actually a little bit of a difference between getting a motorcycle started without a battery and running a motorcycle without a battery.
+There’s actually a little bit of a difference between getting a motorcycle started without a battery and running a motorcycle without a battery by disconnecting after getting it started.
 Getting a motorcycle started takes a lot more effort compared to just running it.

 The next biggest question people will have is if you get the motorcycle started using the battery and get it running, can you disconnect the battery and have the motorcycle keep running?
 The answer is yes you can keep the motorcycle running if you remove the battery after you get it started.